 Yes, mothballs get rid of roaches.
 When placed in areas like underneath the stove, sink, furniture, mothballs rapidly vaporize and dispatch naphthalene or paradichlorobenzene to battle cockroaches.
 Similar to moths, roaches don’t like the smell of mothballs, hence making them avoid environments with such smell.

-You are here because these ferocious pests have made your home nearly uninhabitable.
-In this article, the question, “do mothballs get rid of roaches” has been strongly stressed.
-You’ll get to learn a couple more things about roaches and the role of mothballs in getting rid of cockroaches.
+In this article we will get to learn a couple more things about roaches and the role of mothballs in getting rid of cockroaches.

 What You Should Know About Mothballs